 Once the project is selected, the project team determines which terminology standards to employ.
 A team may opt to use an industry standard or a locally developed standard or some combination of these two.
 Sometimes you will be seeking to comply with government mandates such as Meaningful Use requirements, and this means you’ll need to use an industry standard.
 Remember that even in the absence of a mandate, choosing an industry standard provides the advantage of making data more portable across systems.

 Standards are very diverse, covering familiar diseases and procedures, and less common concepts such as race/ethnicity, dental anatomy, and medical devices.
 With so many terminologies to choose from, deciding on a standard can be challenging.
 It’s a good idea to see what standards others have chosen for the same domain.
 Resources to consider include the Office of the National Coordinator (ONC), which has overseen the Meaningful Use technical requirements, the Value Set Authority Center, and the CDC Public Health Information Network.
-Companies such as Health Language also provide consulting services on best terminology practices.
+Organizations like Wolters Kluwer, Health Language also provide consulting services on best terminology practices.

 In some situations, however, healthcare providers or payers may want to create a local standard that is more meaningful to them and addresses their particular needs and circumstances.
 I will dive more deeply into this in the next blog.

 Documenting decisions throughout your healthcare data normalization project

 As the project team rolls out the first data normalization project, every decision it makes along the way should be well documented.
 The team needs to spell out why it is selecting one standard over another or adopting a local standard versus an industry standard.
 Decisions about what type of data will be mapped to which standard should also be documented.
 Mapping tools like Health Language’s Map Manager simplify context-sensitive documentation and automation of the audit trail.